Beyond Gaussian Initializations: Signal Preserving Weight Initialization for Odd-Sigmoid Activations: Experiments

 \section{Experiments}

-In this section, we evaluate the proposed initialization.
-Section~\ref{5.1} assesses widely used activations with \(\omega \approx 1\) on standard classification benchmarks, comparing our method with baseline initializations~(e.g., Xavier, He, Orthogonal).
-Section~\ref{55} investigates activations with \(\omega\not\approx 1\), focusing on performance, batch normalization effects, and learning-rate sensitivity.
+In this section, we evaluate the proposed initialization method.
+Section~\ref{5.1} studies widely used activations with $\omega\approx 1$, comparing our method against Gaussian initializations (Xavier, He, EOC) in terms of data efficiency and the dependence on network width and depth.
+Section~\ref{55} then turns to activations with $\omega \not\approx 1$, where we analyze performance, the ability to train effectively without batch normalization, learning-rate sensitivity, and the trainability of networks across a wide range of activation scales, including experiments on physicsinformed neural networks~(PINNs).
+The experimental setting is described in Appendix~\ref{app.nn}.

-\paragraph{Experimental Setting.} We evaluate the proposed initialization on MNIST and Fashion-MNIST (FMNIST) using the Adam optimizer.
-Unless stated otherwise, we use a batch size of 128 and allocate 15\% of the training data for validation.
-All experiments are implemented in TensorFlow without skip connections and without learning-rate decay.
-Unless otherwise noted, we set the target negative rate to \(p=0.30\) to calibrate \(\sigma^\ast\), and we compare four initializations: Proposed, Xavier, He, and Orthogonal.
-The latter three are included because they are among the most widely used initialization schemes in practice.